 Understandably, people get confused by the popular notions to “be in the moment” and “stay present,” as growth happens when we continually move with purpose to what we want.
-Can we achieve stillness and equanimity in amidst uncertainty, change, and chaos?
-Wouldn’t you like to do that in minutes, after reading a simple inspiration?
-Stay tuned as I’ll be sharing content in blog posts in weeks to come, posting information about customized, pilot Spanda Meditation & Creativity workshops, and with Andrea, launching a Spanda Cards website with fresh content.
-In the meantime, move towards what you want, and talk less (or never) about what you don’t want.
+Can we achieve stillness and equanimity amidst uncertainty, change, and chaos?
+Wouldn’t you like to do that after a quick jolt from reading a Spanda card?
+Stay tuned for more information about Spanda cards and customized workshops, described here:

 Workshop 1: Spanda Meditation & Creativity: Through contemplative practices such as meditation, visualization, and writing, participants are guided to access their inner Spanda, or inspiration, to manifest the results they want.
 Exercises are aimed for entrepreneurs, creatives, and anyone who wants to break out of the mold and try something bold—even if they don’t yet know what it is.